Austria corporate tax - guide for international expansion

 Starting a business is a serious thing and you’ll need to be very clear on the obligations and responsibilities that come with your new Singapore entity.
 It’s a good idea to take legal advice to make sure you fully understand what’s required of you, to stay on the right side of the law and make sure your business is a success.

-One thing to look at is whether or not you need to register for GST (Goods and Services Tax - like VAT in the UK)9.
-You are obliged to register if your taxable turnover exceeds 1 million SGD a year, but you can apply voluntarily before that milestone.
+One thing to look at is whether or not you need to register for GST (Goods and Services Tax - like VAT in the UK).
+You are obliged to register if your taxable turnover exceeds 1 million SGD a year, or is expected to do so in the coming 12 months.⁴

-If you trade internationally, Wise Business can help you cut the costs of currency exchange with mid-market rates and low fees from 0.43%1.
+If you trade internationally, Wise Business can help you cut the costs of currency exchange with mid-market rates and low fees.

 Singapore is a booming economy in its own right as well as being a gateway to the broader region.
 It’s a perfect place for UK businesses to get a foothold before expanding further.
 If you’re thinking of taking your company global, check out Wise Business for easy ways to manage your money across currencies with low fees, great rates and no hassle.